 - Suspension of Checked Pet Services: Starting on March 25, the airline will temporarily suspend the option to check pets due to frequent schedule changes.
 This does not affect emotional service animals and carry-on pets.

 - Relaxed Seating Policy: When possible, passengers will have the ability to switch seats on board in order to practice social distancing while flying.

 - Limited Food and Beverage Services: For additional social distancing, flight attendants will only serve food on flights longer than 2,200 miles (4.5+ hours).
 Limited drinks will remain available, but only upon request.

-These coronavirus travel policies currently expire April 30, though this may change as the situation continues to evolve.
-American Airlines continues to waive cancellation fees as well.
-In fact, the airline claims it will even honor changes for certain missed flights if you are unable to get in touch with Reservations.
-This currently applies to flights scheduled up to April 15, 2020.
 Customers can also cancel online and call to re-book later.
 For example, AAdvantage cardholders are encouraged to log into their accounts for easy access to their flights.
-You can read more about the policy and other coronavirus updates from American Airlines here.
+You can read more about the policy and other coronavirus updates from American Airlines on their site.

 Editorial Disclosure – The opinions expressed on BestCards.com's reviews, articles, and all other content on or relating to the website are solely those of the content’s author(s).
 These opinions do not reflect those of any card issuer or financial institution, and editorial content on our site has not been reviewed or approved by these entities unless noted otherwise.
 Further, BestCards.com lists credit card offers that are frequently updated with information believed to be accurate to the best of our team's knowledge.
 However, please review the information provided directly by the credit card issuer or related financial institution for full details.